 Restoring Function vs Adapting Function

 Neuroplasticity can help your brain repair itself after an injury.
 But it also has a downside you must watch out for during recovery.
-Physical therapist call this phenomenon maladaptive plasticity.
+Physical, occupational, and speech therapists call this phenomenon maladaptive plasticity.

 Maladaptive plasticity occurs when you consistently repeat an action the wrong way.
 For example, if your right hand is weak, you might use your left hand instead.